gombosc/2024Coding/README.md

 > promise to never let deadlines on the last 100m ever again

 May 17
-> trying to push website online this weekend
+> trying to push blog online this weekend
+> going back to Next.js, haven't done Web in a while
+> ported from Windows to Linux, had compatibility errors with the dependencies, took some time to fix everything
+> forgot I was using yarn on the project so I encountered more errors - managed to make it run

+May 18
+> undecided on the design, keeping the Tailwind template
+> starting customization
+>